dhananjay2hub/linux-hands-on/LEARNING_LOG.md

 - Used the tee command
 - Practiced piping output using |
 - Executed multiple commands using ;
-- Used the -a option with tee
+- Used the -a option with tee to append output

 Commands used:
 - echo